vuestorefront/shopware-pwa/README.md

 ##### Tools

-- Use axios for handling http requests.
+- Use Axios for handling HTTP requests.
 - Experiment with Live Share for pair programming.

 ##### Code review